macdroid53/FreeCAD-Tips-n-Workflows/README.md

 After recompute, cell A2 of the spreadsheet is the area of Face001.

+## Get the expression in a spreadsheet cell

+In the Python console enter:

+FreeCAD.ActiveDocument.Spreadsheet.getContents('A2')

+A2 is the cell in question, this can be replaced with the alias of the cell as well.

+## Get the value in a spreadsheet cell

+FreeCAD.ActiveDocument.Spreadsheet.get('A2')

+A2 is the cell in question, this can be replaced with the alias of the cell as well.

 ## Dealing with lost in space import geometry

 <ul>